-This apple bread recipe is so versatile that it can easily become your favorite.
+This apple bread recipe is so versatile that it can easily become one of your favorite quick breads.
 Use grated or diced apples, apple cider or yogurt, caramel chips or walnuts, streusel topping or cinnamon glaze…

 Apple bread is a great year-round option for a breakfast loaf or any time snack, but it tastes notably more delicious during apple harvest when local fruit becomes available.

 I grew up eating a particularly sweet keks version which over the years I began to make with a moister texture and a greater emphasis on the apple flavor.
 Here I give you the base recipe and list my favorite ways of modifying it, including making it gluten-free.

 Apple Bread Ingredients

-Apples.
+- Apples.
 Diced or grated is up to you.
 If you go with the former aim for cubes just a tad bigger than the typical caramel chip so that they can soften nicely during baking.
 Pink lady, gala, Fuji, honeycrisp and even tart apple varieties like Granny Smith will all work.

 - Cinnamon.
 Cinnamon works best here as far as spices go, you can also add a pinch of nutmeg.

-Olive oil.
+- Olive oil.
 You can substitute with vegetable or sunflower oil.
 The olive oil helps create bread that stays moist.
 Melted butter can work too if you are set on it.